mackjoshua/wordle-clone/README.md

 # wordle-clone
-A clone of the Wordle game
+This program is a clone of the Wordle game.

 # What it does